-- 25.3 (1) In this Part a "witness statement" means a written statement - - (a) signed by the person making it, and - (b) containing the evidence which it is intended that that person would give orally.

-(2) The Court may order a party to file witness statements and may give directions specifying when they are to be filed.
+- 26.3 (1) In this Part a "witness statement" means a written statement- - (a) signed by the person making it; and - (b) containing the evidence which it is intended that that person would give orally. - (2) The Court may order a party or an intervener to file witness statements and may give directions specifying when they are to be filed.